BattleWoLFz99/Twitchain/README.md

 Deploy to AWS EC2:

-1. You need to have an AWS EC2 instance.
-The free version can only be used for testing, 1GB ram is not enough in real usage.
+1. The demo uses AWS EC2 instance, t2.micro or below can only be used for testing.

 2. Once the instance is up and running, modify /etc/ssh/sshd_config
    ```